 Priority in TestNG

 Priority is an attribute that tells TestNG which order the tests need to follow.
-When we have multiple test cases and want to execute them in a particular order, the TestNG priority attribute helps in executing the test cases in that order.
+When there are multiple test cases and you want to execute them in a particular order, the TestNG priority attribute helps in executing the test cases in that order.

 - The test cases get executed in ascending order of the priority list.
 Thus, test cases with lower priority get executed first.